Security-Onion-Solutions/securityonion/README.md

 sudo bash so-setup-network.sh
 ```

-See the [FAQ](https://github.com/Security-Onion-Solutions/securityonion-saltstack/wiki/FAQ) on the TP wiki.
+See the [FAQ](https://github.com/Security-Onion-Solutions/securityonion-saltstack/wiki/FAQ) on the Hybrid Hunter wiki.